Approach

 Evidence-based

-Decisions grounded in research, data, and lived constraints
+Decisions should be grounded in research, data, operational reality, and lived constraints

 Iterative